szabgab/code-maven.rs/site/pages/front-matter.md

 ```

 * Moving a page to a new location?
 No problem.
 You can add a `redirect` field to the front-matter of the old file and generate and HTML-based redirection pages.
+For example the [internal-redirect](/internal-redirect) page will bring you to the page about front-matter.
+See the [source of the internal-redirect](https://github.com/szabgab/code-maven.rs/blob/main/site/pages/internal-redirect.md) page.
+* Redirecting to an external page.
+You can use the `redirect` field of the front-matter to redirect to any URL.
+For example [external-redirect](/external-redirect) page will bring you to the [Rust Maven](https://rust.code-maven.com/) site.
+See the [source of the externale-redirect](https://github.com/szabgab/code-maven.rs/blob/main/site/pages/external-redirect.md) page.